xtie97/CS760_HW2/README.md

 Question 4 (Lagrange interpolation): python lagrange.py

+The decision tree class is located in the "DecisionTree.py".
 All data files are stored in the "data" folder and the generated images are saved in the "images" folder.